chirangaalwis/aws-cloudformation-templates/vpc-with-efs/README.md

   - A Private Route Table
   - An Application Load Balancer

+## Notes:

-The elastic file system have been mounted to /mnt/efs folder in two EC2 instances in the public subnets.
+  - The elastic file system have been mounted to /mnt/efs folder in two EC2 instances in the public subnets.